 The recent outbreak of the novel Corona virus (COVID-19) has impacted the work done at the lab.
 Both the University of Twente and the BMS lab have taken measures to help contain the virus.
 Firstly, part of these measures is the emphasize on the strictly following the hygiene protocols.
 You can find these protocols below.
 Secondly, there is a set of measures in place, which is intended to limit the exposure to other people.
 These measures include extra checks on project proposals and strict procedures when conducting research with participants in person.
 Read more about the measures and the hygiene protocols below.
 Moreover, you can read about the University’s protocols and procedures on the University of Twente’s special page.

 - The Dutch government’s current measures apply.
 It is important that you stay home and get a test from the health services (GGD) when feeling unwell or experiencing any kind of symptoms.
-This concerns both researchers, guests and participants.
+This concerns all those involved in research including (but not limited) to: researchers, students, guests and participants.

 - In some aspects the lab is more strict than the UT’s general rules:

-- Both researchers and participants are asked to self-test whenever they plan to visit the BMS Lab’s facilities and required to get an official test from the health services (!) when experiencing any symptoms.
+- Both researchers and participants are asked to self-test whenever they plan to visit the BMS Lab’s facilities and required to get an official test from the health services (!) and staying home when experiencing any symptoms.

 - Time spent within the lab’s facilities should be minimized.

-- Cleaning all important surfaces between participants and the room(s) in general at the end of each day are required.
+- Cleaning all potentially infected surfaces between participants and the room(s) in general at the end of each day are required.

 - Lab facilities (rooms) are available.
 Capacity is however limited to ensure that the ability to keep 1,5m distance is retained.

 - You no longer need to apply for special permission to do research in the lab.
 Our normal reservation procedure suffices.

 - You do need to embed measures to prevent the spread of the coronavirus in your research protocol.
 These measures should be part of the description of your project when writing your sign-up.